-As noted in Chapter 3, there is a low amount of derelict land or buildings within the settlements of Craven, including Gargrave.
+As noted in Chapter 3, there is a low amount of derelict land or buildings within the settlements of Craven, including Bradley.
 Many former historic mills have been conserved and converted for other uses, including housing and employment.
 Many former contaminated industrial sites have also been remediated and redeveloped for housing.
 It can be seen from the published Craven Local Plan that opportunities for brownfield and town/village centre development are given priority in Preferred Site selection wherever they occur.
 However, the limited supply of brownfield land means that to fully meet objectively assessed development needs, greenfield sites are predominately required for development requirements in the Local Plan.
-Allocations in Gargrave fare somewhat better with three of the four allocated residential sites in the village centre.
 This needs to be reconciled with the appropriate protection of the plan area's outstanding environment, including its natural and historic assets.